tiagohm/restio/README.md

 * Request Body can be List&lt;int&gt;, String, Stream, File or JSON Object.
   * Auto detects Content-Type.
   * Buffer less processing for List&lt;int&gt; and File.
-* Response Body gives you access as raw or decompressed data (List&lt;int&gt;), String and JSON Object too.
+* Response Body gives you access as raw or decompressed data (List&lt;int&gt;, String and JSON Object).
   * Supports Gzip, Deflate and Brotli.
 * Easy to upload one or more file(s) via multipart/form-data.
   * Auto detects file content type.
 * Interceptors using [Chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
 * Basic, Digest, Bearer and Hawk authorization methods.
-* Send and save cookies for your request via CookieJar.
+* Send and store cookies for your request via CookieJar.
 * Allows GET request with payload.
 * Works fine with `HTTP/2` and `HTTP/1.1`.
   * HTTP/2 Server Push support.
 * Have Client level options and also override at Request level if you want to.
 * Caching applying [RFC 7234](https://tools.ietf.org/html/rfc7234) and Lru Replacement Strategy.
    * Supports encryption.